mbaumsti/Delphi-App-Watcher/README.md

 ✔️ **Easily stop running applications on remote machines**
 ✔️ **Deploy application updates with minimal disruption to users**
 ✔️ **Notify users before stopping an application**
-✔️ **Restart applications automatically after an update**
+✔️ **Automatically copy apps from one source to specific destinations** ✔️ **Restart applications automatically after an update**
 ✔️ **Avoid using RDP (Remote Desktop) or physically moving between machines**
 ✔️ **Minimize downtime and streamline the deployment process**